 In memory of Lord Kinnaird KT, Treasurer of the NRA 1887-1922.
-Friday 12 June or concurrently with Practice 1 of the Short Range

-Rural Contact Match during the various Services Skill-at-Arms
+NRA Service Rifle Day or concurrently with Practice 1 of the Short Range Rural Contact Match during the various Services Skill-at-

-Meetings
+Arms Meetings

+Distance 300 yards.

+Position Prone.

+No of shots Ten to count.

 Target Fig 12.

+Timing One timed exposure of 60 seconds.

 Scoring 5 and 4.

-HPS 50
+HPS 50.

-First Prize A Silver Quaich presented in 1997 by The Hon

-Mrs Caroline Best, great-granddaughter of Lord

-Kinnaird, and £20.00.
+First Prize A Silver Quaich presented in 1997 by The Hon Mrs Caroline Best, great-granddaughter of Lord Kinnaird, and £20.00.

-Subsequent Prizes List F. Closed Prizes List D
+Subsequent Prizes List F.

+Closed Prizes List D.

-- 1 Competitors are to adopt the standing alert position, with rifles loaded and made ready, safety catches applied, three yards behind the 300 yards firing point, weapons pointing down range. - 2 On the appearance of the target firers are to move onto the firing point, adopt the prone position and engage with 10 rounds. - 3 Targets Up and Hold. - 4 Scores will be communicated to the firing point and spotting discs shown for 25 seconds - 5 Ties will be counted out in accordance with Para 505 on the BSA, Wantage and Queen Mary competitions.
+- Competitors are to adopt the standing alert position, with rifles loaded and made ready, safety catches applied, three yards behind the 300 yards firing point, weapons pointing down range. - 2 On the appearance of the target firers are to move onto the firing point, adopt the prone position and engage with 10 rounds. - 3 Targets Up and Hold. - 4 Scores will be communicated to the firing point and spotting discs shown for 25 seconds. - 5 Ties will be counted out in accordance with Para 505 on the BSA, Wantage and Queen Mary competitions.